grafana/loki/docs/sources/configuration/_index.md

     # CLI flag: -ruler.storage.local.directory
     [directory: <string> | default = ""]

-# file path to store temporary rule files
+# File path to store temporary rule files
 # CLI flag: -ruler.rule-path
 [rule_path: <string> | default = "/rules"]

-# Comma-separated list of URL(s) of the Alertmanager(s) to send notifications
+# Comma-separated list of Alertmanager URLs to send notifications to.
-# to.
-Each Alertmanager URL is treated as a separate group in the configuration.
+# Each Alertmanager URL is treated as a separate group in the configuration.
 # Multiple Alertmanagers in HA per group can be supported by using DNS
 # resolution via -ruler.alertmanager-discovery.
 # CLI flag: -ruler.alertmanager-url